Puerto Vallarta Fast Facts

 health care and emergency air-evacuation services

 PV is home to 255,725

 residents (2010 Census) and attracts more than 3.5 million visitors annually (2011 CVB data).

 economy and stable political environment.
 A special

 tourist police corps is on hand to provide assistance

 and directions.
-Vallarta has been mostly been spared from the violence the media informs about in the border towns and cities between USA and Mexico, so the city and surroundings are just as safe (or even safer) that most comparable cities and towns in the US and Canada.
+Vallarta has been spared from the violence the media informs about in the border towns and cities between USA and Mexico, so the city and surroundings are just as safe (or even safer) that most comparable cities and towns in the US and Canada.
 More on crime and safety.